UptickNetwork/DID-docs/docs/js-sdk/js-sdk-browser-wallet-demo.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-## Demo for Uptick ID JS SDK Browser Wallet Extension
+## Demo for Privado ID JS SDK Browser Wallet Extension

-Uptick ID has created a [sample browser wallet extension](https://github.com/0xPolygonID/extension-demo) based on our JS SDK that lets its user fetch credentials from an Issuer and generate proof for these credentials to be presented to a Verifier.
+Privado ID has created a [sample browser wallet extension](https://github.com/0xPolygonID/extension-demo) based on PrivadoID JS SDK that lets its user fetch credentials from an Issuer and generate proof for these credentials to be presented to a Verifier.

 You need to [manually install the browser wallet extension](https://github.com/0xPolygonID/extension-demo#how-deploy-project-as-chrome-extension) on your machine.
 This wallet works like a common crypto wallet such as the MetaMask Wallet but differs in functionality.